sblauth/cashocs/README.md

 DESCENDAL
 =========

-descendal is a continuous adjoint-based optimal control and shape optimization package for python
+cestrel is a continuous adjoint-based optimal control and shape optimization package for python